 Felony and misdemeanor child abuse charges can arise from events that occurred in a much different way than prosecutors portray them.
 For instance, where a child has suffered a serious injury, a prosecutor may press ahead with a child abuse case simply because the prosecutor has no other explanation for the injury.
 Some people even use child abuse allegations as weapons in a custody battle or as retaliation for hurt feelings.

-If you have been charged with child abuse in Raleigh or the surrounding area, our legal team at Kurtz & Blum, PLLC, will not jump to any conclusions.
+If you have been charged with child abuse in Raleigh or the surrounding area, our child abuse lawyer at Kurtz & Blum, PLLC, will not jump to any conclusions.
 Instead, we will listen to you.
 We will thoroughly investigate all aspects of your case, and we will develop a sophisticated legal strategy to protect your rights and defend you.
 Contact us today to learn more.

-How a Lawyer Can Help If You Are Charged with Child Abuse in Raleigh
+How a Child Abuse Lawyer Can Help If You Are Charged with Child Abuse in Raleigh

 If you are suspected of child abuse, or if you have been charged with any kind of child abuse, you should not discuss it with anyone, including child protective services, law enforcement, or even your spouse.
-Instead, you should contact Kurtz & Blum, PLLC immediately.
+Instead, you should contact a child abuse lawyer at Kurtz & Blum, PLLC immediately.
 We will never charge for an initial consultation in a criminal case.

-Our legal team understands how even an allegation of child abuse can jeopardize custody of your child, tarnish your personal and professional reputation, and bring great stress and anxiety to your life.
+Our child abuse lawyer understands how even an allegation of child abuse can jeopardize custody of your child, tarnish your personal and professional reputation, and bring great stress and anxiety to your life.
 We are in your corner.
 We will do everything we can to protect your future and pursue the best possible outcome for you.

 For instance, we will use North Carolina’s discovery laws to make sure that all evidence which the district attorney’s office plans to use against you is, in fact, turned over to you.
 We will carefully review the evidence and conduct additional investigation.
 In doing so, we can identify problems with the prosecution’s case and establish a solid defense strategy.